UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal

-In recent times, convolutional neural networks (CNNs) based approaches have significantly surpassed classical computer vision based shadow removal techniques \cite{finlayson2005removal, guo2012paired, khan2015automatic, zhang2015shadow, wang2018stacked, le2019shadow}.
-Majority of the recent deep-learning based shadow removal approaches are fully-supervised in nature.
+In recent times, convolutional neural networks (CNNs) based approaches have significantly surpassed classical computer vision-based shadow removal techniques \cite{finlayson2005removal, guo2012paired, khan2015automatic, zhang2015shadow, wang2018stacked, le2019shadow}.
+The majority of the recent deep learning-based shadow removal approaches are fully-supervised in nature.
 However, such an end-to-end training setup requires \textit{paired data}, namely shadow images and their shadow-free versions of the same images.
 These paired data are used to train CNNs \cite{qu2017deshadownet, ding2019argan, hu2019direction}.
 Practically, the paired data is difficult to obtain particularly when the vehicle is moving fast.
-Some of the challenges include highly controlled lighting sources, object interactions, occlusions and static scene.
-Data acquisition through such controlled setting suffers from diversity and often reports color inconsistencies \cite{wang2018stacked} between shadow and shadow-free reference of the same image.
+Some of the challenges include highly controlled lighting sources, object interactions, occlusions, and static scenes.
+Data acquisition through such a controlled setting suffers from diversity and often reports color inconsistencies \cite{wang2018stacked} between shadow and shadow-free reference of the same image.
 Additionally, it is very difficult to capture any High Dynamic Range (HDR) natural scene without any presence of shadow for a shadow-free reference sample.

-Some of the recent studies \cite{hu2019mask, le2020shadow, chen2021canet, liu2021shadow_lg, cun2020towards, liu2021shadow, fu2021auto, le2021physics} address the above mentioned challenges and solve the shadow removal problem using \textit{unpaired} data.
-They studied the physical properties of shadows such as illumination, color and texture extensively.
+Some of the recent studies \cite{hu2019mask, le2020shadow, chen2021canet, liu2021shadow_lg, cun2020towards, liu2021shadow, fu2021auto, le2021physics} address the above-mentioned challenges and solve the shadow removal problem using \textit{unpaired} data.
+They studied the physical properties of shadows such as illumination, color, and texture extensively.
 Motivated by these recent works, we propose an end-to-end trained weakly-supervised architecture for shadow removal as illustrated in Figure \ref{fig:high_level_shadow}.
 In brief, we pass the shadow region of an input image to the DeShadower network that is aided by the Illumination network to contrastively learn to ``remove" shadow from the region by exploiting the illumination properties.
-It is followed by the Refinement network that helps to remove any artifacts and maintain the overall spatial consistency with the input image and finally generate the shadow-free image.
-We summarize our contributions below:
+It is followed by the Refinement network that helps to remove any artifacts and maintain the overall spatial consistency with the input image and finally generates a shadow-free image.